celeron55/prius3charger_buck/README.md

 See comments in [prius3charger_buck.ino](prius3charger_buck.ino) for documentation.

+You can show appreciation of this work with money here: https://www.paypal.me/celeron55

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or